mindboard/wikipedia-entity-vectors-reader/README.md

 ```

 You can get __iPhone__ and __Android__ vector values.

-Do not forget copy the file jawiki.word\_vectors.100d.txt.gz in the same directory.
+Before performing this groovy script, don't forget copy the file __jawiki.word\_vectors.100d.txt.gz__ in the same directory.